wkduggan-umich/airbnb-price-analysis/README.md

 | Queens              | 624.0           | 367.5       | 629.0         | 659.5        |
 | Staten Island       | 667.0           | NaN         | 593.0         | 680.0        |

 As seen from the tables, the mean and median often don't defer by much, telling us that the data is not often skewed in these combinations.
 Additionally, we can see that hotels have a lot of variance in price across different boroughs.
 The `NaN` values for hotel rooms in the Bronx and Staten Island imply there are no hotel room listings in those boroughs.
-Overall, the data does very across these different combinations but not by much (except for hotel rooms).
+Overall, the data does vary across these different combinations but not by much (except for hotel rooms).

 ### Imputation